 He primarily represents property and business owners in eminent domain cases.
-Mr. Manning has represented clients in direct condemnation cases requiring total and partial takes in public projects involving flood control; water conveyance; transportation; sewer projects; energy transmission; and other public works projects.
+Mr. Manning has represented clients in direct condemnation cases requiring total and partial takes in public projects involving gas pipelines, flood control; water conveyance; transportation; sewer projects; energy transmission; and other public works projects.
 He has successfully represented clients in fighting the government’s right to take the property, and works on a daily basis to ensure DNLC’s clients achieve their Constitutional right to just compensation.
-Mr. Manning has handled numerous Court of Appeal cases involving eminent domain.
+Mr. Manning has handled numerous Court of Appeal cases involving condemnation.

 Mr. Manning has worked with Gary Livaich since joining DNLC.
-Mr. Livaich is an AV rated lawyer by Martindale Hubbell; a member of the American Board of Trial Advocates; and a “Super Lawyer” in eminent domain from 2008-2017; and named a Best Lawyer – Eminent Domain by Sacramento Magazine.
+Mr. Livaich is an AV rated lawyer by Martindale Hubbell; a member of the American Board of Trial Advocates; a “Super Lawyer” in eminent domain from 2008-2017; and named a Best Lawyer – Eminent Domain by Sacramento Magazine.